safetyAI/ChatSafetyAI/README.md

 ## 10-22-23
 - plenty of red teaming and legit example testing
-- proper handling of line breaks by sanitizing and HTML display function
+- proper handling of line breaks by sanitizing and HTML display functions
 - adversarial and off-topic classifiers now take the conversation as context to make better-informed decisions and reduce annoying false alarms, also better instructions
 - **TODO** mode is now automatically detected for each query: several modes can now be used within the same chat, alleviating filtering false alarms and improving acceptance of follow-up questions
 - prettify now handles markdown tables and is called during generation